CerberusProgrammer/terminotes/README.md

 # Terminotes

 Terminotes is a simple note-taking application that runs in the terminal.
-It is written in Dart and uses the `dart:io` library to interact with the terminal.

 ## Why Terminotes?